Baystation12/Baystation12-Lore/Species/Moraki.md

 War isn’t common practice, at least not Fullscale.
-Most other species that the Joron have encountered have been pre-iron age or earlier, with it’s most serious contact being whatever lurks on the far side of the Imperiate, and the aliens of the Huma-Skrel Sector.
+Most other species that the Moraki have encountered have been pre-iron age or earlier, with it’s most serious contact being whatever lurks on the far side of the Imperiate, and the aliens of the Huma-Skrel Sector.
 This is not to say that they are not prepared for Total War, but most of their fighting is done through training, hunting, pogroms of Egyno communities on Void Worlds, and more training.

-The different factions of Joron Society are as follows:
+The different factions of Moraki Society are as follows:

-* The Worker Faction represent your Engineers, Craftsmen, Laborers, all those who use their body for their work and build the Cities and everything the Joron use.
+* The Worker Faction represent your Engineers, Craftsmen, Laborers, all those who use their body for their work and build the Cities and everything the Moraki use.
 They are not meant to be confused with the Egyno who do the dangerous duties such as cleaning Chlorine Pipes outside of the Nu-Qynos, or mining.
 The Worker Faction would be comparable to the Engineers and Architects of Earth, with the Egyno being free labor.
 The death rate on your average Compound (the home where a Breeder, the children, and the Males and Females will live) being built is around 25%.
 The building of a Nu-Qyno takes only a few years, but often zero to a bare minimum of the Egyno survive, and none that do started on the first day.
 Machinery do as much as the Egyno do.
 * Healthcare are your Doctors and other various titles.
 Cleaners, or as Humans on Earth would call them, “baby killers,” are in this category.
-Many treatments that Humanity does are often never done by the Joron.
+Many treatments that Humanity does are often never done by the Moraki.
 More often than not, serious injuries that require amputation, or removal of internal organs, result in euthanization.
 Sterility tests are done every year, and those found infertile are sent to Qyegnos.
-Perfection is a major part of Joron medicine, and Eugenics have been championed by society for hundreds and hundreds of years.
+Perfection is a major part of Moraki medicine, and Eugenics have been championed by society for hundreds and hundreds of years.
 * Research are your Scientists and various other titles.
 More often than not these jobs have to deal with the expansion of Nu-Qynos, bigger and faster fleets for the Void Knights, and genetic engineering for Egyno.
 There has been a development in recent years to make all Geno-Farm born Egyno completely subservient to their masters, removing the sense of freewill, but so far this has not been accomplished.
-Recently, a scientist developed their first artificial intelligence, but it was called out as a mockery of Joron Ideals, and the scientist was sent to a Qyegno.
+Recently, a scientist developed their first artificial intelligence, but it was called out as a mockery of Moraki Ideals, and the scientist was sent to a Qyegno.
 * Maintainers are your Traders, Politicians, and those who work to Maintain the Society through paperwork, diplomacy, and economics.
 Not much to say about the Maintainers, other than they are greedy, and heartless to all but those who have enough money.
 * Slavers are almost always Void Knights or Maintainers.
 Beastmasters are always Void Knights.
 * Breeders can never be slaves, and will often be pushed into the Maintainers or even the Administrators.
 Administrators aren’t even touched factionwise by those who are not Breeders.
 Only the Breeders make up the upper echelon of society, a ceiling against those who think them better than their others.
-Administrators are incharge of the different factions, and Joron society, as well as keeping the Nu-Qynos, and Qyno itself, intact.
+Administrators are incharge of the different factions, and Moraki society, as well as keeping the Nu-Qynos, and Qyno itself, intact.

 Void Knights are as described above.